mamisaki/TractoFlowProc/README.md

 wmparc.nii.gz (optional): FreeSurfer wmparc image file.

 ## 2. Run FreeSurfer (optional)
-**You can skip this step.** Only if the T1 image contrast is not good enough to segment tissue and you need to use Atlas Based Segmentation (ABS) in Tractflow should you perform this process.
+**You can skip this step.** Only if the T1 image contrast is not good enough to segment tissue and you need to use Atlas Based Segmentation (ABS) in TractoFlow should you perform this process.

 The fiber tracking process uses the white matter (WM), gray matter (GM), and cerebrospinal fluid (CSF) masks to define the tracking area and seeding mask.
-These masks are extracted by default with the 'fast' command in FSL for t1.nii.gz, but you can also use a FreeSurfer segmentation, i.e. aparc+aseg and wmparc, with the --ABS option in tractflow.
+These masks are extracted by default with the 'fast' command in FSL for t1.nii.gz, but you can also use a FreeSurfer segmentation, i.e. aparc+aseg and wmparc, with the --ABS option in tractoflow.

 The script run_FreeSurfer.py processes t1.nii.gz in the input folder to create aparc+aseg.nii.gz and wmparc.nii.gz.